-You can place hedges or trees if they're on your side of the boundary and they're under 2 metres tall.
+You can plant hedges or trees if they're on your side of the boundary and they're under 2 metres tall.

-If your neighbour has hedges or trees that are taller, you can make a complaint to your local authority.
+If your neighbour has hedges or trees that are taller, you could make a complaint to your local authority.

 You can trim trees and hedges that grow into your property.
-But you can only trim up the boundary level.
-If you go further, you could be damaging your neighbour’s property.
+But you can trim only up to the boundary level.
+If you go further, it could be classed as damage to your neighbour’s property.

 Fences and walls

 Boundary fences and shared walls are tricky.
-Before you do any work, you’ll need to give your neighbour notice beforehand.
+Before you do any work, you’ll need to give your neighbour notice.

 As with hedges, fences should be no higher than 2 metres.

-If your neighbour damages your property, you may be able to claim on their home insurance policy.
+If your neighbour damages your property, you might be able to claim on their home insurance policy.

 This depends on whether:

-You could also claim on your own policy and try to recuperate your costs.
+Alternatively, you could claim on your own policy and try to recuperate your costs.
 But there's no guarantee you'll be able to get your money back.

 As a last resort, you could take your neighbour to court over the damage.
-But unless you have legal protection on your policy it’s likely to cost much more than repairing any damage.
+But unless you have legal protection cover on your home insurance policy, it’s likely to cost much more than repairing any damage.

-If someone has parked on your drive, they’re trespassing.
-It’s a civil offence so the police are unlikely to get involved.
-It’s only a criminal offence if they’re causing an obstruction in the road itself.
+But if someone has parked on your drive, they’re trespassing.
+But it’s a civil offence so the police are unlikely to get involved.
+It’s a criminal offence only if they’re causing an obstruction in the road itself.

-If they’re on the road but blocking your drive, you can contact your council.
+If they’re on the road but blocking your drive, you could contact your council.

-How your neighbours can impact selling your house
+How your neighbours can impact on selling your house

-If your neighbours are antisocial, it could affect the value of houses nearby.
-This is because the desirability of the area is lower.
+If your neighbours are antisocial, it could affect how much your house is worth and those nearby because it makes the desirability of the area lower.

-When selling a house, it’s your obligation to declare any problems you have with your neighbours.
-Even if you’ve only approached them informally, you should mention it.
+If you’re selling your home, it’s your obligation to declare any problems you have with your neighbours.
+Even if you’ve approached them about an issue only informally, you should mention it.

-This could impact your chances of selling the house, but if you don’t declare it, it could come back on you later.
+In extreme cases, this could have an impact on your chances of securing a sale – but if you don’t disclose a neighbour dispute when selling your property, it could come back to bite you later.

 *Figures taken from omnibus research carried out by OnePoll on behalf of Confused.com.
 This was a nationally-representative poll of 2,000 UK adults.
 The research was conducted between 11 and 15 June 2020.